callmexss/gptbase/README.md

 message = assistant.chat("I want to learn Python", cm)
 ```

-For more examples and usage, please refer to the documentation.
+For more examples and a deeper dive into usage, please refer to the detailed documentation. 📘

-## Support
+## 🙋 Support

-If you have any questions or issues, feel free to contact us.
+If you have any questions, run into any issues, or just need a little help, don't hesitate to reach out.
+We're here to help! 🤝

-### Short Description
+---

-GPTBase is a versatile Python library for the OpenAI GPT-3.5-Turbo and GPT-4 models.
-It supports both individual prompts and chat conversations, with customizable parameters for output control.
-Other features include stream output for faster response times, built-in logging, and rich printing for better visualization.
+Whether you're a veteran developer or just getting started, GPTBase is a powerful tool for any text generation task.
+Give it a try today! 🌟